The Power of Taking Responsibility for Your LifeJune 6, 2019 2021-10-04 22:38

 Separated from her family, she held fast to her traditional Indian beliefs and focused heavily on the success of her children.

 My father was an esteemed University Professor.
-I grew up surrounded by academic achievement, it was the only yardstick which mattered.
+I grew up surrounded by academic achievement, it was the only yardstick that mattered.

 Once I entered school, it soon became apparent that I wasn’t going to meet the high bar set by my older brother, the family’s academic superstar.